Wesley So leads the pack, Caruana on his heels with three rounds to go

 CARUANA - NAKAMURA

 Luckily for the spectators, the Caruana - Nakamura game turned out to be the most beautiful game of the tournament.
 Since Nakamura was practicaly obliged to play for the win (once again, consider the Grand Chess Tour standings).
 Caruana said he noticed that : "Nakamura often plays the Najdorf when he wants to win with Black."

 Therefore Caruana was prepared for the sharp battle and he himself chose one of the sharpest lines, with 6 Bg5.
 This time there was no fashionable Poisoned Pawn Variation, as Nakamura decided to deviate with 7... h6 first.
 Players played very fast for the first 15th moves, until Caruana unleashed the magical Qxf6 queen sacrifice.

 The remainder of the game is a tremendous example of coordinated minor pieces dominating the queen.
 And although the sacrifice didn't lead to a forced win, in practical terms it was very hard to play the weaker side, and Nakamura went on to lose in the end.

 The game analysis can be found below.
-Once again, you can click on the move, and the pop-up board will appear.

 That's all for now.
 If you have any thoughts, comments about the games, the posts, or the blog overall, feel free to comment below 🙂